kksahu444/kksahu444/README.md

 **I build the layer most people import.**

-Lock-free ring buffers, `epoll` event loops, B+ Trees, WAL recovery, matching engines — and the FastAPI services and PyTorch adapters that sit on top of them.
-I care about the number after the benchmark, and about whether that number was measured honestly.
+Lock-free ring buffers, `epoll` event loops, B+ Trees, WAL recovery, matching engines, and the FastAPI services and PyTorch adapters that sit on top of them.
+Every performance number in my repos comes with the command that produced it.

 <br/>